Job Satisfaction and Employment

 New graduate recruitment

 Our policy is to recruit highly capable individuals with diverse attributes and values in an active and stable, sustainable manner.
-We will also establish a recruitment framework by field and systematically develop individuals with aptitude after they join the company, building a system that will enable them to become an immediate asset.
+We will establish a recruitment framework by field and systematically develop individuals with aptitude after they join the company, building a system that will enable them to become an immediate asset.

 Mid-career recruitment